-Both goods, whilst having similar end uses in cattle stockfeed, also have multiple alternative end uses.
+Both goods, whilst having similar end uses in cattle stockfeed, also have multiple alternate end uses.
+Functional likeness refers to end-use.
+End-use will not of itself establish like goods, but may provide support to the assessment of physical and commercial likeness.25

-The 2005 investigation and the 2010 continuation inquiry final reports identified that the Australian producer of sodium bicarbonate produced three grades of sodium bicarbonate - pharmaceutical grade, food grade and general purpose/industrial grade.
-The 2005 application11 lodged by Penrice stated:
+The 2005 investigation and the 2010 continuation inquiry final reports identified that the Australian producer of sodium bicarbonate produced three grades of sodium bicarbonate:

+- pharmaceutical grade;

+- food grade; and

+- general purpose/industrial grade.